cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 gci .\Chapters -r *.tex | % { pushd $_.Directory; latexmk -C $_; popd }
 ```

+## Git guides

+This repository incorporates a [git-guides](/git-guides/) submodule, a small collection of cheatsheets designed to reference while getting comfortable with Git.

 ## Citation style

 If you've worked with LaTeX before, you know that citation formatting can be one of the largest, most painful hurdles.